microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/monthlyuserinsightmetricsroot-list-activeusersbreakdown.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of monthly [activeUsersBreakdown](../resources/activeusersbreakdownmetric.md) on apps registered in your Microsoft Entra External ID for customers tenant.
+Get a list of monthly [activeUsersBreakdown](../resources/activeusersbreakdownmetric.md) objects on apps registered in your tenant configured for Microsoft Entra External ID for customers.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).